What Types of Performance Testing Should You Use?

 Stress Testing

 By putting the application under extremely high load conditions that are beyond its capacity limitations, stress testing goes beyond load testing.
 Finding the breaking point or threshold at which the application malfunctions or shows poor performance, removing the imperfections is the aim.
-Stress testing is a useful tool for finding weaknesses in systems, evaluating their resilience, and figuring out how much stress an application can handle before suffering failures.
+Stress testing is a good technique for determining an application's weakest spots, assessing the ability of the application and the system to weather the stress, and identifying at what level of stress the application fails.

 Spike Testing